7. Appreciation

 • Kevin Roddy: web design and English editing

-• Aaron Sikes: web design guidance
+• Aaron Etcheverry: web design guidance

 • Geoff Stratton: web design guidance